MazzinWX/Workshop-docker/03-tutorial_2_docker-images_en.md

 We specify our base image
     FROM python:3-onbuild
 Usually, next step is writing commands of copying files and installing dependencies.
 But `onbuild` version already took care of that.
 We specify the port needed to be exposed.
-Out flask app is running on port 5000, so let's do this
+Our flask app is running on port 5000, so let's do this
     EXPOSE 5000
-Last thing is write the command to run the app
+Last thing is to write the command to run the app
     CMD ["python", "./app.py"]
 Save it and now we're ready to build our image.

+Before running the command, make sure to use your Docker Hub username:
+    docker login
+then when you've completed your credentials:
+    docker build -t <DOCKER_HUB_USERNAME>/<APP_NAME> .
+[Don't forget the dot at end of line.
+With a space between the name and the dot]

+The `-t` is used for tag name.
+The dot is used to give location of the directory containing the Dockerfile.

+### Docker on AWS

+To publish and deploy our app, we'll use AWS Elastic Beanstalk.
+First, we must publish our image on a registry that can be accessed by AWS.
+The easiest one here is Docker Hub.
+So to publish just do:
+    docker push <DOCKER_HUB_USERNAME>/<APP_NAME>

+If it's the first time you push an image, the client will ask you to login.
+Now you can check your image on Docker Hub.

+Anyone using Docker can now use that image like this:
+    docker run -p 8888:5000 <DOCKER_HUB_USERNAME>/<APP_NAME>

+Now for AWS, we need an active account.
+Login to your AWS console, and choose Elastic Beanstalk.
+Create New Application, give the app a name and a description.
+In "New Environment", create and choose Web Server Environment Fill the info by choosing a domain.
+Choose *Docker* from the predefined platform.
+And upload your code.
+We have to modify the *Dockerrun.aws.json* file by changing it's name.
+Then we upload The environment is setting up, we have to wait a bit!

+That dockerrun.aws.json file is a configuration file specifically tailored for AWS.
+So now, the app is deployed and ready to use with the URL given by AWS